Mother of 8 fatally shot, family remembers her as loving woman who would do anything for her kids - NewsBreak

 But, Taylor-Fluker’s life was cut short.
 On Monday, she was fatally shot at the intersection of General Meyer and Behrman Avenue.

-“This doesn’t happen to our family, not guns and everything, we are not a violent family,” said Taylor-Fluker’s aunt, Fay Lewis.Woman shoots ex-girlfriend 2 times in leg at Popeyes in Semmes, shooter in custody
+“This doesn’t happen to our family, not guns and everything, we are not a violent family,” said Taylor-Fluker’s aunt, Fay Lewis.What we know about Ezekiel Kelly, suspect in Memphis mass shooting

 Yvette Thierry has been friends with Taylor-Fluker’s mom for decades.
 Her granddaughter was killed in a triple homicide in March off Encampment Street.
 She says this situation is bringing back all those terrible feelings.